sparvu/data-recorders/docs/design.md

 To help you, we have [carefully selected and analyzed](https://github.com/sparvu/smart-objects), for each industry, the most needed metrics for different business cases, by grouping and classifying these metrics, to build a very efficient data analysis process.
 The recorder has built-in support for grouping and data classification.

 **Microservice architecture**

-Instead of using a single big monolithic agent based software, the recorders are light, independent software applications which can be deployed in any type of configuration and setup.
+Data recorders are light, independent software applications which can be deployed in any type of configuration and setup, close to the microservice architecture.
+Data recorders are not based on the monolithic agent based software architecture, to simplify the operation and maintenance and improve performance.

 **Supports different industries**